eXept Software AG Logo

 If you need memory which is automatically freed, create

-the instance via #unprotectedNew: right away; the underlying malloced-memory
+the instance via #unprotectedNew: right away.

-will be released as soon as no smalltalk reference to the ExtBytes object
+The underlying malloced-memory will be released as soon as no Smalltalk reference

-exists any more (however, you have to know for sure, that no C-references
+(however, you have to know for sure, that no C-references exist to this memory).

 To release all memory call #releaseAllMemory which simply sets the